 Through a strong partnership with the Oregon Employment Department (OED), and our local WIOA service delivery partners, we have built a range of services for both businesses and jobseekers at WorkSource Oregon Lane.
-The mix of services include a variety of workshops, one-on-one coaching, and training services.
+These services encompass diverse offerings such as workshops, personalized one-on-one coaching, and comprehensive training services.